Physics in Your World Archive - Page 2

 image credit: NASA, Troy Cryder; image source; larger image

 The NASA Kepler observatory searches for extrasolar planets by monitoring about 100,000 stars in a small patch of sky.
 The observatory looks for stars that periodically dim as a planet passes in front of the star.
 Kepler was launched in 2009, and by January, 2012, it had already found 33 confirmed extrasolar planets and about 2300 candidates.
-To learn more, visit Kepler Mission, then click on "About the Mission."
+To learn more, visit Kepler Mission, then click on "Mission Overview."

 image credit: Carla Thomas, NASA; image source; larger image